Titan Coin (TTN) Price Hits $0.0009 on Exchanges

-Titan Coin (CURRENCY:TTN) traded down 17.1% against the US dollar during the 24 hour period ending at 0:00 AM Eastern on February 25th.
-Titan Coin has a total market capitalization of $858,549.26 and $273.00 worth of Titan Coin was traded on exchanges in the last day.
-One Titan Coin coin can currently be bought for approximately $0.0009 or 0.00000002 BTC on exchanges.
-Over the last week, Titan Coin has traded 38.1% lower against the US dollar.
+Titan Coin (CURRENCY:TTN) traded 5.8% lower against the dollar during the 1 day period ending at 15:00 PM Eastern on February 28th.
+Titan Coin has a total market cap of $810,625.36 and approximately $14.00 worth of Titan Coin was traded on exchanges in the last day.
+In the last seven days, Titan Coin has traded down 22.5% against the dollar.
+One Titan Coin coin can now be bought for about $0.0009 or 0.00000002 BTC on popular exchanges.

 SHA-256

 hashing algorithm.
 Titan Coin’s total supply is 910,820,150 coins.
-Titan Coin’s official website is titanprojects.co.
+The official website for Titan Coin is titanprojects.co.
+Titan Coin’s official Twitter account is @Titaproject and its Facebook page is accessible here.
 Titan Coin’s official message board is medium.com/@titanprojectsco.
-Titan Coin’s official Twitter account is @Titaproject and its Facebook page is accessible here.

 According to CryptoCompare, “Titan Coin is an experimental new kind of digital currency that enables instant payments to anyone, anywhere in the world.
 Titan Coin Introducing a completely new blockchain uses Hybrid POW & dynamic POS SHA 256D for its backbone of the transactions & a pos (proof of stake) system that pays pos miners dynamically. “